axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/image-upload/README.md

 ### fileTooBigStatusText

 The attribute `fileTooBigStatusText` specifies the error text under a file, which is bigger than allowed.
-Recommended is the following pattern of the message: Recommended is the following pattern of the message: `File size exceeds ${ this.maxSizeOfSingleFileMB }MB`
+Recommended is the following pattern of the message: Recommended is to show in the message what the `maxSizeOfSingleFileKB` is.

 ### tooManyFilesStatusText

 The attribute `tooManyFilesStatusText` specifies the global error text when the maximal number of files is exceeded.
-Recommended is the following pattern of the message: `You exceeded the maximum number of files: ${ this.maxNumberOfFiles }`
+Recommended is to show in the message what the `maxNumberOfFiles` is.

 ### filesTooBigStatusText

 The attribute `filesTooBigStatusText` specifies the global error text when all files together exceed the maximal file size.
-Recommended is the following pattern of the message: `File sizes exceed ${ this.maxSizeOfAllFilesMB }MB`
+Recommended is to show in the message what the `maxSizeOfAllFilesKB` is.

 ### deleteStatusText